How to Trap Minks

 1Contact Your Local Wildlife Agency

-Your local or state wildlife agency can also advise you on where a captured mink can be released.
+Your local or state wildlife agency can also advise you on where to release a captured mink.
 Since minks are territorial, options may be limited.

 For more bait options, check out How To: Mink Baits »